 Lutheran Social Services’ After-School and Summer Programs emphasize hands-on activities to keep children engaged in learning outside of school hours.
 Last year, 134 children participated in afterschool and summer programs, with an average daily attendance of 51 children.
 Of those children, 114 came from low-income families, allowing them to participate in quality programs even if their family cannot afford to pay the full cost of attending.

 Lutheran Social Services’ Every Day Heroes Mentor Program provides elementary and middle school students with positive adult role models at their schools.
-Last year, 1,414 volunteer mentors provided 43,834 hours of service at 11 public school districts in Minnehaha and Lincoln Counties.
+Last year, 1,378 volunteer mentors served within 11 public school districts in Minnehaha and Lincoln Counties.
 National research shows that strong relationships between mentors and students promote long-term positive outcomes that include achievement, a stronger sense of self-worth, improved relationships with parents, and decreased drug and alcohol use.

 Lutheran Social Services’ Here4Youth provides out of school time care for youth with special needs and their siblings.
 Last year, they served 69 youth during out of school hours.